Current Employer: Webrecruit

 What, if anything, would you do differently if you could?

-If I had the chance to do something differently, I definitely would have stayed at Plymouth University longer and completed a masters in Human Resource Management.
+If I had the chance to do something differently, I definitely would have stayed at University of Plymouth longer and completed a masters in Human Resource Management.

 What advice would you give to anyone wanting to get in to the same line of work?